Rebecca Tafesse Bogale

-I am a General Practitioner (GP) from Ethiopia; I am also doing my masters in Global health at Karolinska Institutet.
-I have 3 years of experience as a GP at Soddo Christian hospital in rural Ethiopia; I worked in different departments mainly the emergency room, outpatient Department, pediatrics ward and internal medicine ward.
-I also have some experience in hospital administration; I worked as the Vice medical director and then medical director of SCH for about a year and half.
+I am a General Practitioner (GP) from Ethiopia and also doing my masters in Global health at Karolinska Institutet.
+I have 3 years of experience as a GP at Soddo Christian hospital in rural Ethiopia were I worked in different departments, mainly the emergency room, outpatient Department, pediatrics ward and internal medicine ward.
+I also have some experience in hospital administration, I worked as the Vice medical director and then medical director of SCH for about a year and half.

 I have come to enjoy walking in the woods and to one of the lakes in Stockholm.
 I also enjoy lazy Saturday mornings with music and late breakfasts.

 Malaria is rarely encountered in Sweden, why should a doctor go this course on how to treat Malaria?